Rushabh12Shah/OKYC/README.md

 # OKYC
-OKYC will be use for Kotak Kyc verification.
+OKYC will be use for Kyc verification.